 Digital storage and transfer of data have been evolving rapidly.
-Over the past decades, technology has advanced its ability to capture, store, and manage increasingly vast amounts and diverse forms of data
+Over the past decades, technology has advanced its ability to capture, store, and manage increasingly vast amounts and diverse forms of data.

 Most of the data created during this period was unstructured; therefore, storing it in a structured relational database was difficult.
 Data lakes were created to solve this problem by housing this data in flat files.
 Today, 80-90% of data in data lakes is unstructured.
 With all this data stored, the next challenge is accessing and using it.